WTF with Frances McDormand getting bleeped at Golden Globes

 McDormand won best performance by an actress in a motion picture, drama for her role in "Three Billboards Outside Ebbing, Missouri."

-After she managed to get the word "shite" past the censors, they apparently weren't taking any more chances and bleeped her thanking the film's production company Fox Searchlight.
+For some reason the show bleeped her thanking the film's production company Fox Searchlight.

+But after she managed to get the word "shite" past the censors, they apparently weren't taking any more chances.
 They also censored her saying "Molotov cocktail" after she mentioned the entire cast brought their "very best game" to the project.

 "For instance, I cannot throw a baseball for shite, but I managed to throw a Molotov cocktail from one building to another across a two lane street," she said.
 "That was really fun, but don't try it at home."